 4. Mini wild patch

 Think about leaving a mini wild patch in your garden.
-You could sow a wildflower patch like we’ve got at the Education Centre, or if you’re pushed for space try leaving a patch of grass to grow long.
+You could sow a wildflower patch like we’ve got at The LookOut, or if you’re pushed for space try leaving a patch of grass to grow long.

 We’ve lost wildflower meadows at an alarming rate in the UK during the past century - over 95% of our meadows have disappeared.
 By allowing wildflowers to grow, you’ll provide food for pollinators and bring some colour to your garden.
 Try sowing mixed wildflower seeds on bare, raked ground in spring or autumn.
 Remember to keep the soil moist as the plants grow!